There are a number of different funding streams available for careers in STEM

 This Royal Society Fellowship is advertised annually and aims to provide outstanding early career scientists with a recognised step into a research career.

-It is open to both women and men who require a flexible working pattern due to personal circumstances such as parenting or caring responsibilities or health issues.
+It is open to anyone who requires a flexible working pattern due to personal circumstances such as parenting or caring responsibilities or health issues.

 - For details of the Fellowship and how to apply, visit the Royal Society website